Computing in Cybersecurity - Letterkenny

 Application dates

+There are two major intake periods throughout the academic year, September and January.
 For January start courses, applications typically open in October, and for September start courses, applications typically open in February.
-Closing dates for applications are listed on the individual course webpage.
+Closing dates for applications are listed on the individual course webpages.

 Duration

-1 year full time, 2 years part time On-Campus delivery.
+1 year full-time, 2 years part-time, On-Campus delivery.

 Study Hours